repo-helper/repo_helper/doc-source/config/index.rst

 Configuration
 ================

-Place configuration options in a file called ``git_helper.yml`` in the  repository root.
+Place configuration options in a file called ``repo_helper.yml`` in the  repository root.

 Options are defined like so:

 .. code-block:: yaml

-	modname: git_helper
+	modname: repo_helper
 	copyright_years: "2020"
 	author: "Dominic Davis-Foster"
 	email: "dominic@example.com"